Frederick Lamb, 3rd Viscount Melbourne: Career

-Death
+Personal life

+In 1841, Lord Beauvale married Alexandrina Julia Theresa Wilhelmina Sophia Gräfin von Maltzan (1818–1894), daughter of Joachim Charles Leslie Mortimer, Graf von Maltzan.
+It was generally considered to be a love marriage: even though Alexandrina was more than thirty years her husband's junior, he was described as being "as handsome and debonair at sixty as he had been at twenty-five."

 Lord Melbourne died childless in January 1853, aged 70, and all his titles became extinct.
 The family seat of Melbourne Hall passed to his sister Emily.
 His widow remarried in 1856 to John Weld-Forester, 2nd Baron Forester, was widowed again in 1873, and died in 1894.
 There is a memorial to him in St Paul's Cathedral.